vacp2p/vac.dev/_posts/2022-04-12-introducing-nwaku.md

 This will increase the overall security of the network and encourage operators to run their own Waku nodes.
 In turn, the sustainability of Vac as an organization will be better guaranteed.
-As such, protocol incentivization was one of the major conclusions in our recent [Vac Sustainability and Business Workshop](https://forum.vac.dev/t/vac-sustainability-and-business-workshop/).
+As such, protocol incentivization was a major focus in our recent [Vac Sustainability and Business Workshop](https://forum.vac.dev/t/vac-sustainability-and-business-workshop/).
 Our first step here is to finish integrating RLN relay into Waku with blockchain interaction to manage members, punish spammers and reward spam detectors.
 After this, we want to design monetary incentivization for providers of `store`, `lightpush` and `filter` services.
 This may also tie into a reputation mechanism for service nodes based on a network-wide consensus on service quality.
+A big challenge for protocol incentivization is doing it in a private fashion, so we can keep similar metadata protection guarantees as the Waku base layer.
+This ties into our focus on [Zero Knowledge tech](https://forum.vac.dev/t/vac-3-zk/97)

 ### Improved store capacity